cagov/covid19/ARCHITECTURE.md

 : Creates a local build, runs BrowserSync and does not use NODE_ENV development, but will use your machine's NODE_ENV, which should be set to `production`.

 `serve`
-`npx @11ty/eleventy --serve --quiet`
 : Create a local http server 11ty build locally.
 (Q: Where this is used?)

 `build`
 : Run gulp build script, which builds JS, CSS, then the site, in that order.

 `build:css`
 : Executes the full CSS build process.
 Aggregates all sass partials from `src/css`.
 For home page css, a list of nunjucks templates is read and the run through postcss-purgecss.
-PurgeCSS `analyzes your content and your css files.
+PurgeCSS "analyzes your content and your css files.
 Then it matches the selectors used in your files with the one in your content files.
-It removes unused selectors from your css, resulting in smaller css files.`
+It removes unused selectors from your css, resulting in smaller css files."
 : If in development mode, writes this to development.css & reloads on changes.

 `build:site`